Baby White Noise: The Benefits Of White Noise For Babies

 Have you noticed that your baby may fuss and cry when the room is quiet but the minute you turn on the vacuum they instantly calm down?
 That’s because after nine months in utero, your baby is used to a loud environment—the swooshing of your blood, the pounding of your heart, the gurgle of your stomach, the rhythm of your breathing, and all the sounds from the outside world that made its way to your baby’s little ears.

-Exhausted, sleep-deprived new parents can put the power of white noise to work to help soothe their little ones and lull them to sleep.
+Exhausted, sleep-deprived new parents can use the power of white noise for baby to help soothe and lull them to sleep.
 In this guide, we explain just what white noise is, why it comforts babies, and how you can use it to calm your baby.